 2. Technical Stakeholders

-Where a client has technology, they usually have a head of technology—that could be an internal Technical Director or an external Technical Consultant.
-In smaller organizations, your technical stakeholder may be an in-house Developer or IT assistant.
+Where a client has technology, they usually have a head of technology—that could be an internal technical director or an external technical consultant.
+In smaller organizations, this may be an in-house developer or IT assistant.

 How they are valuable:

 - Data can be messy and there is nothing worse than working with data with which you are unfamiliar.
 If you have a technical stakeholder, they will be able to support you and your team in cleaning up data and databases.